 I’m passionate about jewellery making and love teaching students how to make their own jewellery, accessories and tiaras.

 Jewellery making topics include bead stringing, beginners wire skills and master classes, also creative wirework hair accessories and tiaras.
 Each of my day courses and taster workshops are themed to cover particular skills, designs and materials.
 They start with easier skills/designs and progress onto further skills/design variations.

 I tailor and adapt my classes depending on the skill level and progress of each student group.
 Most of my classes have a maximum of 8 students so each student benefits from individual attention and guidance with their jewellery making.
 My classes are suitable for both students with no previous jewellery making experience, as well as intermediate learners, with students able to choose easier or more difficult design variations.
-1-1 students can also book bespoke masterclasses tailored for them and enabling them to develop their skills further, I have a range of ‘master classes’.
+1-1 students can also book bespoke masterclasses tailored for them and enabling them to develop their skills further.

 I’m a qualified teacher – initially, I taught design – and have enjoyed sharing my love of beads with my many students over the past 13 years and helping them learn and develop their own jewellery making skills.
 I taught jewellery making classes in colleges, adult education, galleries, museums, community groups and family workshops.